chriskacerguis/codeigniter-restserver/README.md

 ## Installation & loading

-CodeIgniter Rest Server is available on [Packagist](https://packagist.org/packages/hanischit/kraken-api) (using semantic versioning), and installation via composer is the recommended way to install Kraken-api.
+CodeIgniter Rest Server is available on [Packagist](https://packagist.org/packages/chriskacerguis/codeigniter-restserver) (using semantic versioning), and installation via composer is the recommended way to install Codeigniter Rest Server.
 Just add this line to your `composer.json` file:

 ```json
 "chriskacerguis/codeigniter-restserver": "^3.0"